 Growth expectations for the Italian Green-Bond market are high due to the hindering of commercial bank lending by the recession and by strict regulatory capital requirements (Solvency II and Basel III).
 The listing on Borsa Italiana standardised the pricing mechanism of Green-Bonds and improved liquidity.

-In 2013, Foresight Solar Fund Limited (FSFL) raised £150m at IPO, the largest on the LSE at that time.
-FSFL has since raised a further £132m under its Placing Programme.
-FSFL is comprised of fully operational assets and targets a 6% inflation linked annual dividend.
+In 2013, Foresight Solar Fund Limited (FSFL) raised £150m at IPO.
+FSFL has since raised a further £634m under its Placing Programme.
+FSFL targets a c.
+6% inflation-linked annual dividend.
 Foresight believes a similar listing could be achieved for the Green Bond Fund.